Dallas Mavericks all-time roster and statistics leaders: List

 Mark Aguirre is the first Maverick to be selected to an All-Star Game.

 J.J.
-Barea is the only Puerto Rican to play for the Mavericks.
+Barea, a member of the 2011 championship team, is the only Puerto Rican to play for the Mavericks.

-Shawn Bradley has blocked more shots than any other Maverick except for Dirk Nowitzki.
+Shawn Bradley led the NBA in blocks per game in 1997 while with the Mavericks.

-All-Star swingman Vince Carter played three seasons with the Mavericks.
+Hall-of-Fame swingman Vince Carter played three seasons with the Mavericks.

-Tyson Chandler was named to the NBA All-Defensive Second Team as a Maverick.
+Tyson Chandler, a member of the 2011 championship team, was named to the NBA All-Defensive Second Team as a Maverick that same season.

 Erick Dampier was the Mavericks starting center for six seasons.

 James Donaldson represented the Mavericks in the 1988 All-Star Game.

+Luka Dončić was selected to five All-Star Games and five All-NBA Teams during his time with the Mavericks.

 Michael Finley was selected to two All-Star Games as a Maverick.

 Josh Howard represented the Mavericks in the 2007 All-Star Game.

 Jason Kidd won the Rookie of the Year Award in 1995.

 All-Star forward Shawn Marion played five seasons with the Mavericks.

 Steve Nash was selected to two All-Star Games and two All-NBA Teams as a Maverick.

 Jason Terry won the NBA Sixth Man of the Year Award in 2009.